a-schaefers/i3-wm-gruvbox-theme/README.md

 I included pictures of my settings and there is also a config file in this repo.
 If you make a better one, please share!

+8. The last and hardest part is conky.
+I have decided I do not like conky after making this config.
+I do not guarantee it will look right for you, but it displays fine on my 1366x768 laptop screen. conkyrc is the clock/date. conkyrc2 is the process list / HD and will need some tweaking if you do not use 3 partitions, one each for boot home and root.

 Happy grooving.